pvillegasmartin/cryptocurrencies/Analysis/README.md

    - **Kind of analysis**: Regression
    - **Output**: Bitcoin's difference of price to next relative maximum or minimum.
    - **Conclusion**: Discarded visually.
-Not learning at all, big MAB error.
+Not learning at all, big MAE error.

       Output: